stephan271c/in-context-recall/README.md

 The evolution of many linear RNNs can be expressed as solving an online problem, where the state matrix evolves through an optimizer step on an inner loss function.
 So $M_t=M_{t-1}-\text{optim}(L(M_{t-1},(k_t,v_t)))$.
 In comparison, a typical RNN evolves as $M_t=f(M_{t-1}, k_t;\theta)$ where $\theta$ are learnable parameters via BPTT.

-In `memory_module.py` we have a `TTT` class which evolves its parameters through optimization.
-We calculate inner gradients explicitly in the forward pass, which is encapsulated in `inner_optimization_forward`.
+In `model_components.py` we have a `TTT` class which evolves its parameters through optimization.
+We calculate inner gradients explicitly in the forward pass, which is encapsulated in `inner_optimization_forward` in `forward_loop.py`.
 At the same time, certain hyperparameters (such as inner learning rate or initial parameters) are learnable through BPTT across the sequence.

 ![image of BPTT with inner loss optimization](images/BPTT.svg)